mubarak-mohamed/wordpress-dev/README.md

 - [Bedrock Documentation](https://roots.io/bedrock/)
 - [Timber Documentation](https://timber.github.io/timber/)
 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://mit-license.org/) file for details.
+This project is is an open-sourced software licensed under the [MIT license](https://github.com/mediumart/orange/blob/master/LICENSE.txt).

 ## Contributing :
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create